cloudcores/CuAssembler/UserGuide.md

 cf.saveAsCuAsm(asmname)
 ```

 **NOTES**: CuAssembler is a python package, with default package name as directory name `CuAsm`.
-To make the package visible to python importing, you may need to append its parent dir to environment variable `PYTHONPATH`, or just copy the dir to any current `PYTHONPATH`.
+To make the package visible to python importing, you may need to append its parent dir to environment variable `PYTHONPATH`, or just copy the `CuAsm` dir to any current `PYTHONPATH`.
 If you just want to make it temporally importable, you can append it to `sys.path` in the python script.

 ## Adjust the assembly code in cuasm

-Most contents of `cuasm` file is copied from `nvdisasm` result of the cubin, with some supplementary ELF information explicitly recorded in text format , such as section header attributes, implicit sections(such as `.strtab/.shstrtab/.symtab`) not shown in disassembly.
-All the information inherited directly from the cubin should not be modified (unless have to, such the offset and size of sections).
+Most contents of `cuasm` file is copied from `nvdisasm` result of the cubin, with some supplementary ELF information explicitly recorded in text format , such as file header attributes, section header attributes, implicit sections(such as `.strtab/.shstrtab/.symtab`) not shown in disassembly.
+All these information inherited directly from the cubin should not be modified (unless have to, such the offset and size of sections, which will be done by the assembler automatically).
 This does not mean these information cannot be automatically generated, but since NVIDIA provides no information about their conventions, probing them all would be rather pain-staking.
 Thus it's much safer and easier to keep them as is.
 Actually, most adjustment of those information (such as add a kernel, global, etc.) can be achieved by modifying the original CUDA C code, which is officially supported and much more reliable.

 See an [example cuasm](TestData/CuTest/cudatest.7.sm_75.cuasm) in `TestData` for more information.